knowlesy/hashicorp/Packer/Azure/Windows Image ex1/README.md

 ## Packer
 Examples of using Packer

+This example demo's how to deploy a simple image in Azure.

+### Note
-This example demo's how to deploy a simple image in Azure, note this these examples are using azure cli for demonstration purposes only whereas they should be using a Service Principle Name
+This these examples are using azure cli for demonstration purposes only whereas they should be using a Service Principle Name